drivera123/LDRS500/unit-3-learning-activities.md

+**Learning Activities**

+Learning Activity 1.
+Carefully read through the Unit Notes as this comprises the reading for this week.
+If any of the references referred to are interesting to you, look them up and continue reading for more depth.

 **Unit Notes**
 On Jan.
 9, 2017 MA LEAD student Christel Davidson wrote the following post entitled ‘Designing Our Boxes’ for another course.
 I quote it here, with her permission, as an introduction to this unit on values based leadership and critical thinking.